Conditional Antibody Design as 3D Equivariant Graph Translation: Abstract

 \section{Abstract}

 Antibody design is valuable for therapeutic usage and biological research.
-Existing deep-learning-based methods encounter several key issues: 1) incomplete context for Complementarity-Determining Regions (CDRs) generation; 2) incapable of capturing the entire 3D geometry of the input structure; 3) inefficient prediction of the CDR sequences in an autoregressive manner.
-In this paper, we propose Multi-channel Equivariant Attention Network (MEAN), an end-to-end model that is able to co-design 1D sequences and 3D structures of CDRs.
+Existing deep-learning-based methods encounter several key issues: 1) incomplete context for Complementarity-Determining Regions (CDRs) generation; 2) incapability of capturing the entire 3D geometry of the input structure; 3) inefficient prediction of the CDR sequences in an autoregressive manner.
+In this paper, we propose Multi-channel Equivariant Attention Network (MEAN) to co-design 1D sequences and 3D structures of CDRs.
 To be specific, MEAN formulates antibody design as a conditional graph translation problem by importing extra components including the target antigen and the light chain of the antibody.
 Then, MEAN resorts to E(3)-equivariant message passing along with a proposed attention mechanism to better capture the geometrical correlation between different components.
-Finally, it outputs both the 1D sequences and 3D structure via a multi-round progressive full-shot scheme, which enjoys more efficiency against previous autoregressive approaches.
-Our method significantly surpasses state-of-the-art models in sequence and structure modeling, antigen-binding antibody design, and binding affinity optimization.
-Specifically, the relative improvement to baselines is about 22\% in antigen-binding CDR design and 34\% for affinity optimization.
+Finally, it outputs both the 1D sequences and 3D structure via a multi-round progressive full-shot scheme, which enjoys more efficiency and precision against previous autoregressive approaches.
+Our method significantly surpasses state-of-the-art models in sequence and structure modeling, antigen-binding CDR design, and binding affinity optimization.
+Specifically, the relative improvement to baselines is about 23\% in antigen-binding CDR design and 34\% for affinity optimization.